digital-asset/ex-tutorial-nodejs/README.md

     });

-Before running this you should start with a clean ledger to avoid being confused by the unprocessed contracts from previous examples:
+Before running the application, start with a clean ledger to avoid receiving unprocessed contracts from previous examples:

 1. go to the shell where you are running the sandbox
 2. hit CTRL+C to shut it down and wait for your shell prompt